Guides

 Texture filtering ensures that texture maps (mipmaps) retain their detail.
 Mipmaps are usually smaller than the original texture by a factor of 2 and there are points (texels) where multiple mipmaps may converge.
 These must be filtered to avoid blurring and other artifacts.

-Bilinear filtering, the simplest form of texture filtering, takes four texel samples from the approximate position of the texel (a texel is to texture what a pixel is to resolution) and calculates its average which is used as the final value.
-Bilinear filtering only uses texels from mipmaps identified by the game engine and if at any point with perspective-distorted textures, two different mipmaps are used, there are shifts in texture clarity.
+Bilinear filtering, the simplest form of texture filtering, takes four texel samples from the approximate position of the texel and calculates its average which is used as the final value.
+Bilinear filtering only uses texels from mipmaps identified by the game engine.

 Trilinear filtering improves on bilinear filtering by continuously sampling and interpolating (averaging) texels from the two closest mipmaps for the target texel, but like BF, it assumes that the texture is displayed as a square from the player’s perspective, failing when viewed from an angle perpendicular to the screen.